tpoisot/ms_spegen_cooc/intro.md

-co-occurrence and interactions between specialized and generalized species is key to maintaining functional diversity [@dev10], promoting community stability [@has86], and ensuring network persistence [@bas03], there is a need to investigate the exact extent of this co-occurrence.
+co-occurrence and interactions between specialized and generalized species is key to maintaining functional diversity [@dev10], promoting community stability [@has86], and ensuring network persistence [@bas03], there is a need to investigate the extent and properties of this co-occurrence.

 In a previous paper [@poi11a], we argued that the mechanisms shaping the evolution of specificity were similar for both antagonistic and mutualistic